Security Policy - TerminaLLM

 Authentication

-- Rate Limiting: TOTP: 5 failed attempts triggers 2-minute lockout (persistent).
-Connection rate limiting per security profile: Paranoid: 3/min, 10-min lockout.
-Casual: 5/min, 5-min lockout.
-Speedster: 10/min, 1-min lockout.
+security_service.dart) - Rate Limiting: TOTP: 5 failed attempts triggers 2-minute lockout (persistent).
+Connection rate limiting is profile-driven: Paranoid (3/min, 10-min lockout), Casual (5/min, 5-min lockout), Speedster (10/min, 1-min lockout) (

-- Session Timeout: Re-authentication required after inactivity
+mfa_service.dart) - Session Timeout: Re-authentication required after inactivity (

 Credential Protection

-- No Default Password Storage: Passwords not stored by default; opt-in Credential Vault available
+- No Default Password Storage: Passwords not stored by default; opt-in Credential Vault available (

-- Platform Encryption: Platform-native encrypted storage
+terminal_screen.dart,ssh_service.dart) - Platform Encryption: Platform-native encrypted storage (Throughout)

-- Clipboard Auto-Clear: Clipboard cleared automatically after paste (default 3 seconds, configurable per security profile: Paranoid 3s, Casual 10s, Speedster disabled)
+- Clipboard Auto-Clear: Clipboard cleared automatically after paste (default 3s, configurable per security profile: Paranoid 3s, Casual 10s, Speedster disabled) (

 Connection Security